MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/start-spotenantrename.md

 ### -ScheduledDateTime

-Specifies the date time that the job will be started.
-This should be at least 24 hours in the future, but no more that 30-days.
+Specifies the date-time that the job will be started.
+This should be at least 24 hours in the future, but no more than 30 days.

 ```yaml
 Type: DateTime